 In my last post, I said that in order to avoid probate, the decedent could not own any assets in his or her personal name.
-In terms of avoiding probate, it is helpful to think in terms of non-probate assets and probate assets"No" to Probate!
+In terms of avoiding probate, it is helpful to think in terms of non-probate assets and probate assets.

 “Non-Probate” Assets.
 These are assets that, by definition, do not go to probate because they automatically transfer to the intended beneficiary or successor owner on death.
 Common examples include life insurance policies, annuities, IRAs, pensions, and the like.
 The decedent names one or more beneficiaries while living, and on death, the company simply transfers the asset to the beneficiaries upon receipt of a death certificate.
 Another common type of non-probate asset is property or accounts that are owned jointly, in such a way that on death, the joint owner takes title to the asset by operation of law, without a court order or process.
 Examples would include bank accounts or real property owned as joint tenants with right of survivorship; or as “husband and wife,” which in the law we call tenancy by the entireties.